Florida Man Causes Highway Crash, Then Tries to Steal the Medical Helicopter That Showed Up to Help

-A Florida driver managed to flip his pickup truck on a major interstate, seriously injure two other people, and then allegedly attempt to commandeer the rescue helicopter dispatched to the scene, all before sunrise on Friday.
-It’s the kind of incident that makes you reconsider night driving on I-75 altogether.
+A Florida driver managed to flip his pickup truck on a major interstate, seriously injure two other people, and then allegedly attempt to board the medical helicopter dispatched to the scene, all before sunrise on Friday.
+It’s the kind of incident that sounds more like a movie plot than a real crash investigation.

 According to the Florida Highway Patrol, as reported by Fox 13, Riley Ferrer was headed northbound on I-75 in Hernando County shortly after midnight when he lost control of his pickup truck and struck another vehicle, sending both into the woods and leaving his truck overturned.
 Two occupants of the second vehicle sustained serious injuries.

-Given the severity of those injuries, the Hernando County Sheriff’s Office shut down the northbound lanes to clear space for a BayFlight medical helicopter to land and transport the patients to a hospital.
+Given the severity of those injuries, the Hernando County Sheriff’s Office shut down the northbound lanes to clear space for a medical helicopter responding to the scene to land and transport the patients to a hospital.
 This is where a bad crash becomes something considerably harder to explain.

 While paramedics worked to prepare the injured for air transport, Ferrer bypassed the first-responder perimeter and attempted to board the grounded helicopter.
 He was unsuccessful.

-According to the arrest report, Ferrer later told troopers he had seen the anti-Christ moments before losing control of his truck.
+According to the arrest report, Ferrer told troopers he had seen the anti-Christ moments before losing control of the pickup.
 Troopers documented the statement and continued with their investigation.

 What Happened After the Helicopter Attempt